10 Effective Communication Strategies For Remote Teams

 While written communication is essential for important subjects, businesses can also leverage text message marketing as a powerful tool to reach their customers quickly and effectively.
 However, it’s important to ensure that the messages are clear, concise, and not overly frequent to avoid coming across as spammy.

-Voice and video communications are more informal.
+Voice and video communications, such as live video calls, are more informal.
 They are purposeful for quick talks or when an instant reaction is important.

 5. Establish one-to-one meetings